timruffles/js-todos/README.md

 Runs `jsTodos()` over JS source found at each path, and calls `output()`. `output` is a function with parameters `output(todo,path)`.
 It'll be called once for each path before todos are found: `output(path)`.
 Once for each todo with path: `output(path,todo)`.
 Finally it'll be called once with the string `"complete"` after all paths have been read: `output("complete")`.
 This is to allow outputters to either output on the go, or cache all data and output a formatted display on complete.

+See below for how to add a custom outputter.

+## Configuration

+### jsTodos.outputters

 To define an outputter add it to `jsTodos.outputter`.
 It should be a function that takes an options object (the command line options defined above) and returns a function that responds to the above calls.
-See the (JSON outputter)[index.js#L103] for an example of how to write an outputter.
+See the [JSON outputter](index.js#L103) for an example of how to write an outputter.

-## Configuration

-## jsTodos.types
+### jsTodos.types

 Add functions to this array that take a comment and return an todo if found.
 An todo contains the same fields (`value`, `loc` etc) with an added `type` field - by default `'TODO'` and `'FIXME'`, but add your own.